akuklev/akuklev.github.io/README.md

 and providing convenient infrastructure to deal with cases that cannot be automated: indexed modalities for size-guarded recursion and [clock-guarded corecursion](https://arxiv.org/abs/1804.09098).

+Another aspect is the practicability of exact real computations, which are orders of magnitude slower than ordinary approxinate real computations using floating-point numbers.
+To achieve practical relevance, exact real computations require tools for extraction of fast approximate algorithms of (at least probablistically) guaranteed precision.

 § Embracing interactivity and concurrency
 -----------------------------------------